Sinai insurgency: Alleged Israeli involvement

 In August 2012, an article in the Haaretz newspaper said that the military cooperation between Israel and Egypt to combat jihadists in the region is at its highest level since the 1979 peace accords.
 A similar information in mentioned in an WSJ article from August 2013, which states: A senior American official described military cooperation between Israel and Egypt as "better than ever,".

 One year later, with Cairo's consent, an Israeli drone reportedly entered Egyptian airspace and eliminated a terrorist cell in the Sinai.
 According to Western officials, the strike conducted by Israel was preceded by communications between senior Israeli security officials and their Egyptian counterparts.
 This strike has not been officially recognised.

 Since Marshal Al-Sissi's ascension to power in Cairo in the summer of 2013, Israeli leaders appear to share numerous strategic interests with their Egyptian counterparts, as evidenced by their close cooperation during the ceasefire negotiations with Hamas following Operation "Protective Edge" held in the Egyptian capital.
 The magnitude of the terrorist threat in the region justifies, from Israel's perspective, a tactical alliance with the Egyptian military, which has historically been viewed as an adversary.

-According to a New York Times article from May 2018 titled Secret Alliance: Israel Carries Out Airstrikes in Egypt, With Cairo's O.K., Israel also actively assists Egyptian forces with intelligence and airstrikes in the area, while other Western analysts assert that Cairo has granted the IDF "carte blanche" to target Sinai militants with manned and unmanned aircraft.
+According to a New York Times article from May 2018 titled Secret Alliance: Israel Carries Out Airstrikes in Egypt, With Cairo's O.K., Israel also actively assists Egyptian forces with intelligence and airstrikes in the area, while other Western analysts assert that Cairo has granted the IDF "carte blanche" to target Sinai militants with crewed and uncrewed aircraft.
 This report includes providing critical intelligence and conducting airstrikes, indicating a deep level of operational coordination between the two countries.